Deploy Your Project

 6. Back in your command-line shell run git add -f _site && git commit -m "Github pages deploy".
 This will add the contents of the _site directory to your project’s git history so that it can be pushed to GitHub.

-7. If this is your first deploy, skip this step: if you have previously deployed the project to GitHub Pages, delete that old version by running git push origin --delete gh-pages.
+7. If this is your first deploy, skip this step.
+If you have previously deployed the project to GitHub Pages, delete that old version by running git push origin --delete gh-pages.

 8. Run git subtree push --prefix _site origin gh-pages to push the committed _site files to a new gh-pages branch of your repo on GitHub.

-If prompted to sign in, do so with your GitHub username and password unless.
+If prompted to sign in, do so with your GitHub username and password.
 If you have two-factor authentication enabled, you’ll use a personal access token in place of a password.
 Remember, you will not be able to see your username or password as you type them.
 Hit enter once you are done typing to advance.

 9. In your command-line shell, run git checkout main && git branch -D gh-deploy to delete the temporary deploy branch and to switch back to your main branch.
 If you were publishing from a branch other than main, use than name in here instead, like git checkout YOUR-BRANCH-NAME && git branch -D gh-deploy.